Weatherlink data logger and software

 Introduction

-There's space here only to describe the software briefly, but to give you a flavour here are a composite screen image and a summary of the key features of Weatherlink.
-A broader discussion of the benefits of linking a station to a PC and of the Weatherlink details will be found in our Using Weather Stations area.
+There’s space here only to describe the software briefly, but to give you a flavour here are a composite screen image and a summary of the key features of Weatherlink.
+A broader discussion of the benefits of linking a station to a PC and of the Weatherlink details will be found on our PC linkage advice page.

 This image shows four of the principle Weatherlink windows: Browse; Plot; Strip Charts; and Bulletin in a tiled composite image.
 Each of these windows and others can be individually displayed full-screen for maximum clarity.